yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 constraints =[(xU-x)*(x-xL)>=0,(xU-x)*(xU-x)>=0,(x-xL)*(x-xL)>=0]
 ````

 A linear relaxation is obtained by introducing a new variable, and using this variable instead of \\(x^2\\).
-This is essentially what happens when you use the option relax when you solve optimization problems.
+This is what happens when you use the option **relax** when you solve an optimization problems.
 Any monomial term is treated as an independent variable.
-We use this trick to easily plot the linear relaxation.
+We can use this options also when plotting, hence easily showing the linear relaxation.

 ````matlab
 plot(constraints,[x;x^2],[],[],sdpsettings('relax',1))